-Interview with the deli's Artist of the Month: Baby Barnyard
+Interview with the deli's Artist of the Month: Bear In You

 - by Chrissy Prisco

-deli: Where did the band name come from?
+deli: Where did the band name, Bear In You, come from?

 deli: What are your biggest musical influences?

-deli: What artists (local, national and/or international) are you currently listening to?
+deli: What artists are you currently listening to?

 deli: What do you love about Boston’s music scene?

-deli: What would you like to see change in the local music scene?
+deli: What would you like to see change in the music scene?

-deli: What are your plans for the upcoming year?
+deli: What are your plans for the year?

-deli: Is there someone who has helped your band grow through support?
+deli: Who has helped our band grow, through support?

-deli: Is there a piece of equipment you couldn’t live without and why?
+deli: Is there a piece of equipment we couldn’t live without?
+Why?